Two Quick Tips for Dealing with your Workers Compensation Case

 Remember, workers comp insurance companies are looking for ways to deny or limit your workers comp benefits - both money and medical treatment (and future benefits, too).
 They have a team of insurance adjusters, nurses, lawyers, doctors, case managers and investigators working against you from the moment you get hurt at work.

-Here are some fundamental, easy to do things to keep your workers comp case on track.
+Here are some fundamental, easy-to-do things to keep your workers comp case on track.

 Be sure to keep all medical appointments, if you have to miss one reschedule it as soon as possible.
 Ongoing medical treatment is important for your recovery, but also for keeping your workers comp case on track.
 The doctor should send a medical report to the insurance company to verify your ongoing disability, authorize and pay for medical treatment, and issue a check for benefits.
 You should be submitting your work note to the insurance adjuster every time you see your doctor.

 Missing medical appointments will cause them to question everything about your case.
 Are you really injured?
 Are you working on the side?
 Did the accident happen like you said it did?
 Don't give them an opportunity to assume that every hard working American is faking or complaining.